sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 advance is limited, if your transaction process follows this payment pattern.

-Flex API now has capabilities for
+Flex API has capabilities for
 [saving payment card details for future use](https://www.sharetribe.com/api-reference/marketplace.html#stripe-customer).
-In addition, it is now possible to configure your transaction process in such a way, that the customer is charged automatically off-session at certain point in time (i.e. when they are not present and interacting with your web site or app), provided that they have saved a payment card
+In addition, it is possible to configure your transaction process in such a way, that the customer is charged automatically off-session at certain point in time (i.e. when they are not present and interacting with your web site or app), provided that they have saved a payment card